kircherlab/ReMM/Snakemake/Readme.md

 The positive and negative sets are first combined into one file in *combineInputData* and then processed by the rule *createParsmurfInput* to create the input for parSMURF.
 The input consists of three parts: features, labels and folds.
 Folds are needed for a special cross-validation technique that handles the locally correlated structure of variants by cross-validating on folds that contain no correlated data.
 The folds are created according to cytogenic bands in the scripts *createParsmurfInput.py*.

 ### Training and Cross-validation
-Trainign and validation are done by parSMURF.
+Training  and validation are done by parSMURF.
 It applies the hyperSMURF method for training with unbalanced data (link).
-The executable of parSMURF is saved in *bin* folder.
-ParSMURF runs in three different modis: training, cross-validation and prediction.
+The executable of parSMURF is saved in the *bin* folder.
+ParSMURF runs in three different modis: training, cross-validation and prediction (train, cv, predcit in the cofig file).
 Which modus is to be used as well as other details are defined in the parSMURF configuration file.
 A scaffold of it can be found in *utils*.
 The rule *generateParsmurfConfig* creates a configuration file basing on the scaffold and the name of the output file that is handed over to Snakemake.
-The name contains the modus and a seed; if no seed is defined the default seed is *1*.
-For example, calling snakemake with the file name *output/predictions/hg38/SNVs.hg38.cv.predictions.txt* will
+The name contains the modus and a seed; if no seed is defined the default see *1* is used.
+For example, calling snakemake with the file name *output/predictions/hg38/SNVs.hg38.cv.predictions.txt* will make parSMURF to run in cross-validation modus with the default seed.
+If you want to change the seed, you can define the file name as  *output/predictions/hg38/SNVs.hg38.cv.predictions.txt_seed*